On the power of conditional independence testing under model-X: dCRT power against semiparametric alternatives

 \item[(b)] (Power against local alternatives) If $\beta_n = h_n/\sqrt{n}$ for a convergent sequence ${h_n \rightarrow h \in \mathbb R^d}$, then

 \end{enumerate} \end{theorem}

-Recalling that $\chi^2_d(\lambda)$ denotes the noncentral chi-square distribution with $d$ degrees of freedom and non-centrality parameter $\lambda$ and $c_{d,1-\alpha}$ denotes the $1-\alpha$ quantile of $\chi^2_d$, the second part of Theorem~\ref{thm:power} states that the MX(2) $F$-test and the CRT based on the same test statistic have power equal to that of a $\chi^2$ test of a multivariate normal random vector having mean zero under the alternative $N((\sigma^2I_d +\mathcal E^2)^{-1/2}\overline \Sigma^{1/2} h, I_d)$.
+This theorem is proved in Appendix~\ref{sec:proofs-sec45}.
+Recalling that $\chi^2_d(\lambda)$ denotes the noncentral chi-square distribution with $d$ degrees of freedom and non-centrality parameter $\lambda$ and $c_{d,1-\alpha}$ denotes the $1-\alpha$ quantile of $\chi^2_d$, the second part of Theorem~\ref{thm:power} states that the dCRT has power equal to that of a $\chi^2$ test of a multivariate normal random vector having mean zero under the alternative $N((\sigma^2I_d +\mathcal E^2)^{-1/2}\overline \Sigma^{1/2} h, I_d)$.
 This result establishes a direct link between the estimation error in $\widehat g_n$ and the power of the CRT against local alternatives.
 In particular, the mean-squared error term $\mathcal E^2$ contributes additively to the irreducible error term $\sigma^2 I_d$.
 We can gain intuition for this result by considering the regression model

 obtained from the semiparametric model~\eqref{eq:linearity} by subtracting $\widehat g_n(\prz)$ from both sides.
 The test statistic $T_n$ is based on the quantity $\widehat \rho_n$ defined in equation~\eqref{rho-hat}, which can be viewed as an unnormalized version of the fitted regression coefficients of $\sry - \widehat g_n(\srz)$ on $\srx - \mu_n(\srz)$.
-The term $g_n(\prz) - \widehat g_n(\prz)$ in the regression model~\eqref{eq:regression-model} contributes additively to the residual error term, so in a traditional regression analysis we would expect the power of the test to depend on the variance of this error term.
-In fact, standard large-sample OLS theory (see e.g. Section 2.3 of Hayashi's book \cite{Hayashi2000}) states that the power against local alternatives of the $F$-test in the regression model~\eqref{eq:regression-model} is exactly the same as that of the MX(2) $F$-test stated in equation~\eqref{eq:main-conclusion}.
-Of course, the usual $F$-test applied to the regression~\eqref{eq:regression-model} relies on the validity of this model while the MX(2) $F$-test instead relies on knowledge of $\text{Var}[\prx|\prz]$.
+The term $\bar g_n(\prz) - \widehat g_n(\prz)$ in the regression model~\eqref{eq:regression-model} contributes additively to the residual error term, so in a traditional regression analysis we would expect the power of the test to depend on the variance of this error term.
+In fact, standard large-sample OLS theory (see e.g. Section 2.3 of Hayashi's book \cite{Hayashi2000}) states that the power against local alternatives of the $F$-test in the regression model~\eqref{eq:regression-model} is exactly the same as that of the dCRT (and MX(2) $F$-test) stated in equation~\eqref{eq:main-conclusion}.
+Of course, the usual $F$-test applied to the regression~\eqref{eq:regression-model} relies on the validity of this model while the dCRT and MX(2) $F$-test instead rely on knowledge of $\text{Var}[\prx|\prz]$.
 Note that \cite{Wang2020b} also find the power of an MX test and a classical OLS test to have the same power (see their Appendix F).